vladimir-vovk/planes-around/README.md

   --lng LNG             Longitude in degrees
   -r RADIUS, --radius RADIUS
-                        Search planes within a radius (kilometers) -n NAME, --name NAME  The name of the city or place near which you want to
+                        Search planes within a radius (kilometers) -n NAME, --name NAME  The name of the city or place near which you want to search

   --no-map              Don't show the map --on-the-ground       Show only planes on the ground